Summer Politics: Cut and Dried

 Grassroots From the White House?

-Obama assured his grassroots supporters that corporations wouldn't have all the seats at the table. he urged them to continue their grassroots fight for the causes he would champion during his presidency.
+Twenty-six years later Obama resides in the White House after campaigning on a platform of Change.
+In his acceptance speech he attributed his victory to a strong "grassroots" campaign.
+Obama assured his grassroots supporters that corporations wouldn't have all the seats at the table.
+He urged them to continue their grassroots fight for the causes he would champion during his presidency.

-But of course President Barack Obama also won the presidency by effectively implementing a well-organized fund-raising to corral not only onesie-twosie grassroots donors, but large donors and bundlers as well.
-Now, as constituents, stakeholders, and lobbyists wrestle over American healthcare, headlines detail the president's sincere efforts to appease those large-donor interests.
+But of course President Barack Obama also won the presidency by effectively implementing well-organized fund-raising to corral not only onesie-twosie grassroots donors, but large donors and bundlers as well.
+Now, as constituents, stakeholders, and lobbyists wrestle over American healthcare, headlines detail the president's sincere efforts to appease those non grass-roots, large-donor interests.

 Also, last weekend, Health and Human Services Secretary Sebelius declared the public option was not an important component for agreement -- therefore the public option off the table.

-Is It Astroturf or Have We Changed?
+Is It All Astroturf or Have We Changed?

 Public protests and large gatherings of past decades can't be idealized.
 They've always been contentious affairs, with riot police, shootings, covert and overt suppression.
 There was a certain community achieved by those Central Park protesters in 1982, who all gathered in one place to express the hope for a less nuclear world.
+But that was almost three decades ago, in a different place and time.
+Central Park was overgrown and scary then, and New Yorkers say they invited anyone to the park just to keep the more dangerous criminal elements at bay.

 Today, large protests are not necessarily a viable option for petitioning the government.
 Not only is there a personal inconvenience of taking the day off to march around in a park, there's violent government aggression, arrests.
 The Department of Defense (DOD) recently labeled protests "low-level terrorism".